 Gun Skills Safety Review

-Indoor range access is only granted to members after successful completion of a Gun Skills Safety Review briefing.
-GSSR briefings are generally held from 7:00PM-8:00PM on the second Tuesday of each month; please check the dates and times in the WSC Calendar.
+Indoor range access is only granted to members after successful completion of a Gun Skills Safety Review.
+GSSRs are generally held from 7:00PM-8:00PM on the second Tuesday of each month; please check the dates and times in the WSC Calendar.

 GSSR generally occurs the week after monthly new member initiations.
-However, there is no pressure whatsoever to qualify for indoor range access in lockstep with club admission – indoor work leverages skills that are easier to refine on the outdoor ranges.
-Those applying should make the following preparations well before the briefing:
+However, there is no pressure whatsoever to qualify for indoor range access in lockstep with club admission – the indoor range leverages skills that are easier to refine on the outdoor ranges.
+Those applying should make the following preparations well before the GSSR:

-- Review the detailed objectives of the briefing.
+- Review the detailed objectives of the review.

 - Study the WSC Indoor Pistol Range Standard Operating Procedures.

-- Notify the indoor range/pistol committee chair (at least two days in advance) that you want to attend the month’s GSSR briefing
+- Notify the indoor range chair (at least two days in advance) that you want to attend the month’s GSSR.

 - View the (9 minute) National Shooting Sports Foundation (NSSF) video Introduction to Range Safety and Etiquette.